ObjectRocket Free Trials

 First time users were creating accounts on the platform, but would take no action after that.
 Abandonment was happening at various points of the free trial process and the team needed to understand why.

-First time users were unclear about what the terms of the free product trials were, and when they signed up for an account, they were confronted with a page with no information regarding free trials, but only a message to enter their credit card information and no way to create a trial database.
+First time users were unclear about what the terms of the free product trials were, since when they signed up for an account, they were confronted with a page with no information regarding free trials, but only a message to enter their credit card information and no way to create a trial database.

 Before working on a new user journey, I met with the engineers who work on the app, the support team that receives customer complaints and questions and the product managers on what their current frustrations were and what their ideal scenario would be.
 I then documented the most recurring feedback on the existing free trials journey map.